 Fortified drinks (Upto 20% ABV)

 Fortified drinks are those who have been fermented, distilled and then finally be "fortified" to increase its alcohol content by adding additional alcohol.
-This is done to achieve a balance in flavour and liquor content.
+This is done to achieve a balance in flavor and liquor content.
 Some examples of fortified drinks are port wine, madeira, chamomile etc.

 Liqueurs or creams (15–30% ABV)

-These are alcoholic beverages which is made from distilled spirits, which is then flavoured with cream, spices, nuts, herbs, coffee, chocolate etc. Some examples are Sheridan's Coffee Liqueur, Baileys Irish Cream Liqueur, Amarula Fruit Cream Liqueur etc.
+These are alcoholic beverages which is made from distilled spirits, which is then flavored with cream, spices, nuts, herbs, coffee, chocolate etc. Some examples are Sheridan's Coffee Liqueur, Baileys Irish Cream Liqueur, Amarula Fruit Cream Liqueur etc.